syncfusion-content/uwp-docs/uwp/Pivot-Client/Overview.md

 ---
 layout: post
-title: About UWP Pivot Client control | Syncfusion®
+title: About Syncfusion UWP Pivot Client Control | Syncfusion®
-description: Learn here all about introduction of Syncfusion® UWP Pivot Client (SfPivotClient) control, its elements and more.
+description: Learn about introduction of Syncfusion® Essential Studio UWP Pivot Client control and exploring its features.
 platform: UWP
 control: SfPivotClient
 documentation: ug
 ---

-# UWP Pivot Client (SfPivotClient) Overview
+# About Syncfusion® UWP Pivot Client Control.

 The SfPivotClient control supports browsing multidimensional data that is organized in the form of dimensions, measures, named sets, and KPIs in a cube format.
 You can visualize the results in graphical (pivot chart) and tabular (pivot grid) formats.
 The control can also be used to create and edit reports on-the-fly that are stored for later use.